MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceDecisionInstance.md

     \[DescriptionForAdmins \<String\>\]: Description provided by review creators to provide more context of the review to admins.
 Supports $select.
     \[DescriptionForReviewers \<String\>\]: Description provided  by review creators to provide more context of the review to reviewers.
-Reviewers will see this description in the email sent to them requesting their review.
+Reviewers see this description in the email sent to them requesting their review.
 Email notifications support up to 256 characters.
 Supports $select.
     \[DisplayName \<String\>\]: Name of the access review series.